Lilyhammer: Season 3

-Johnny eventually tracks down and hires the woman beaten in the first episode, and uses her in a gambit to abduct the Lithuanians that shot him.
+Johnny tracks down and hires the woman beaten in the first episode, and uses her in a gambit to abduct the Lithuanians that shot him.
 Once they do, they take the three Lithuanians to a farm where they plan on shipping them back to Lithuania.
 While marching the three to a car, Torgeir accidentally shoots the one-armed woman with a flare gun.
 The other two happily return to Lithuania.

 While the Flamingo is being repaired, Torgeir falls in love with contractor Birgitte.
 Torgeir tries to get selected to perform a ski jump honoring the anniversary of the 1994 Winter Olympics, and Johnny negotiates this for him.
 Torgeir performs the jump perfectly, and overcomes his previous failures – an injury he suffered in 1994 that kept him from performing in the games that year.

 Johnny starts a wine business using Israeli grapes, which draws protests from pro-Palestine activists.
 Johnny has his crew intimidate the main activist into dropping the protests by imitating Mossad.
 A New York mob associate finds himself in need of Johnny's assistance after a failed hit on a man touring the world talking about healthy Italian food, ordered by the boss in New York.
 This man, Tommy, enjoys Frank's small crew and setup in Lillehammer and attempts to extort local citizens and kick up to Johnny.
 Tommy throws a party at the Flamingo that Johnny doesn't approve of, and cracks form between the two.
-Tommy eventually splits from Johnny and tries to form his own crew.
+Tommy splits from Johnny and tries to form his own crew.
 Meanwhile, Alex comes to Lillehammer from Rio to unite with Johnny and splits with Roar.

 Roar had returned to Rio at the behest of the telenovela director he met in the Rio prison.
 Acting in a telenovela, he became a small star in Brazil.
 However, he is accosted by favela criminals whose cocaine he and Oscarito misplaced.
 Meanwhile, Torgeir experiences hallucinations of Duncan Hammer from S2.
-Hammer appears to Torgeir while he's involved with Birgitte, eventually leading to some problems between the two especially now that Birgitte found she was pregnant with Torgeir's child.
-This eventually leads to total dissociation from Torgeir, hallucinating that he himself is Hammer.
+Hammer appears to Torgeir while he's involved with Birgitte, leading to some problems between the two especially now that Birgitte found she was pregnant with Torgeir's child.
+This leads to total dissociation from Torgeir, hallucinating that he himself is Hammer.
 He goes on a rampage, getting in fights and vandalizing businesses before being knocked out and sent to the hospital.
 The hospital discovers he was suffering from a blood clot in his brain, and dissolves the clot.
 Torgeir then stops having hallucinations and comes to terms with his killing of Hammer.
 He decides to leave Lillehammer and Johnny's crew to raise his child with Birgitte.